PastbearCode/FunCodingChallenges/README.md

 # FunCodingChallenges
-Here i post some fun code chalenges i made.
+Here i post some fun code challenges i made.
 Try them and submit your answers by making a fork!

 ## Challenge 1